 Financial aid is available to both new and returning students enrolled in TK-12th grades to help with the cost of tuition.
 Financial aid is not available for our preschool or home education programs.
 The primary goal of the Financial Aid Program is to assist existing families that are experiencing a temporary reduction of income due to job loss or illness.
 Any remaining funds may be awarded to additional families that demonstrate a financial need.
 Aid is issued annually and a new application must be submitted each year no earlier than Feb 1 and no later than March 31.
 New families can apply for financial aid from Feb 1 until Aug 1.
 Financial aid does not cover registration and material fees, books, sports, or activity fees.

 To apply for financial aid, families may fill out and submit the online application to FACTS through the DCS website.
 FACTS is a third party vendor acquired by DCS to process financial aid applications and collect financial data from applicants.
 Award decisions are not made by FACTS, but by the DCS Financial Aid Committee.
 FACTS requires a $30 application fee and will request additional documentation which will need to be mailed or faxed.

 Does my student need to be currently enrolled at DCS to be considered for financial aid?
-Yes, students need to be completely enrolled/registered in order to be considered for Financial Aid funds for the 2015/2016 school year.
+Yes, current students need to be completely re-enrolled in order to be considered for Financial Aid funds for the 2015/2016 school year.
 New families do not need to be currently enrolled to be considered for financial aid.
 New families will also, need to have a completed educational consultation with the appropriate campus principal.
-Students will need to have a 3.0 or higher grade point average (GPA) in order to be considered for financial aid.
+New students will need to have a 3.0 or higher grade point average (GPA) in order to be considered for financial aid.
 Re-enrolling students will need to have completed the re-enrollment process and have a 2.5 or higher GPA to be considered for financial aid.